-The building manager certificate was created in 2020 to address feedback from building managers to offer additional training for the role.
-The certificate consists of modules and LinkedIn Learning and is available in Talent@VCU.
-For assistance, questions and feedback about the certificate, contact Shana Ryman at email@example.com.
+- The building manager certificate is available in Talent@VCU and consists of modules and LinkedIn Learning.
+For assistance, questions and feedback about the certificate, contact Shana Ryman at firstname.lastname@example.org.

-The new employee orientation training video introduces new employees to the buidling manager role, why it is important and how to contact their building manager and it provides an overview of FMD services.
+- The new employee orientation training video introduces new employees to the building manager role, why it is important and how to contact their building manager and it provides an overview of FMD services.

-VCU employees, faculty, students and affiliates must report emergency facility issues—issues that require an immediate response to avoid potential injury or illness to building tenants and/or damage to university property—to the Physical Plant Operations Center (i.e., Customer Service) by calling (804) 828-9444.
-When reporting an emergency, provide as much information as possible, including the location of the issue (i.e., building, floor and room number) and a detailed description of the issue.
-Continue reading for examples of emergency issues that should be reported to Customer Service.
+VCU employees, faculty, students and affiliates must report emergency facility issues—issues that require an immediate response to avoid potential injury or illness to building tenants and/or damage to university property—to the Facilities Operations Center by calling (804) 828-9444.
+When reporting an emergency, provide the location (i.e., building, floor and room number) and a detailed description of the issue.

-Report emergency custodial issues that must be addressed immediately to the Customer Service at (804) 828-9444.
-Examples of emergency custodial issues include an overflowing toilet or sink or a spill that tenants are not able to clean on their own to prevent slips, trips and falls.
+Report emergency custodial issues that must be addressed immediately to the Operations Center at (804) 828-9444.
+Examples include an overflowing toilet or sink or a spill that tenants are not able to clean on their own to prevent slips, trips and falls.

 Emergency key or lock issues and alarms

-If a key or lock has broken in a location that could pose a potential security risk if left unattended, contact Customer Service at (804) 828-9444 for assistance.
+If a key or lock has broken in a location that could pose a potential security risk if left unattended, contact the Operations Center at (804) 828-9444.

-- A key or lock appears to have been tampered with, in which case, nothing should be touched so VCU Police can check the scene upon arrival
+- A key or lock appears to have been tampered with.
+Nothing should be touched so VCU Police can check the scene upon arrival.

 - A key or lock is broken and a high security room must be accessed